stephenchestnut/tuition/README.md

   <img src="tuition_icon_128_easel.png" alt="tuition logo" width="128" height="128">
 </p>

 `tuition` is a tiny command-driven terminal slide presenter.
-A slide deck is a text file where each slide is a shell command.
+Your slide deck is just a text file where each slide is a shell command.

-Slide commands run directly attached to your terminal, so normal terminal output, interactive programs, ANSI control sequences, and terminal image protocols can work naturally.
+Slide commands run directly attached to your terminal, so normal terminal output, interactive programs, ANSI control sequences, and terminal image protocols all work as normal.

 ## Quick start